EXECUTIVE BOARD

 Director

-Attorney Moses Beckett is the director of the housing unit at Statewide Legal Services of Connecticut (SLS), where he is proud to advance their mission by assisting low-income individuals and families in avoiding eviction and securing safe, affordable housing.
-Before taking on this role, he served as the managing attorney for SLS’s housing unit and was previously a staff attorney at the program.
-He also oversees Connecticut’s Right to Counsel Program hotline.
-The establishment of this hotline made Connecticut the third state in the nation to offer free legal representation to income-eligible tenants facing eviction or the loss of housing subsidies.
+Moses Beckett is the Director of Housing Advocacy at Statewide Legal Services of Connecticut (SLS), where he advances the organization’s mission of helping low-income individuals and families avoid eviction and secure safe, affordable housing.
+Prior to assuming this role, he served as the Managing Attorney of SLS’s Housing Unit and previously worked as a Staff Attorney with the organization.
+He also oversees Connecticut’s Right to Counsel Program hotline, a groundbreaking initiative that helped make Connecticut the third state in the nation to provide free legal representation to income-eligible tenants facing eviction or the loss of housing subsidies.

-Attorney Beckett chairs the Future of the Legal Profession Scholars Program Scholarship Committee, which selects scholarship recipients to address the underrepresentation in the legal field and enhance the pipeline of diverse talent entering Connecticut’s legal profession.
-He is a member of the Connecticut Bar Association’s Legal Aid and Public Defense Committee, Diversity, Equity, & Inclusion Committee, and the George W. Crawford Black Bar Association.
+Attorney Beckett chairs the Future of the Legal Profession Scholars Program Scholarship Committee, which awards scholarships and supports efforts to address the underrepresentation of historically marginalized communities within the legal profession.
+He also serves as Co-Chair of the Connecticut Bar Association’s Legal Aid and Public Defense Committee and is a member of the Connecticut Bar Association’s Diversity, Equity, and Inclusion Committee.
+In addition, Attorney Beckett serves on the Board of Directors of the George W. Crawford Black Bar Association and the Children’s Law Center of Connecticut.

-Attorney Beckett obtained his B.A. in public relations and marketing from Quinnipiac University and his J.D. from Quinnipiac University School of Law, where he served as the secretary of the Black Law Student Association, was a member of the gospel choir, and worked as a resident assistant.
+Attorney Beckett earned a Bachelor of Arts in Public Relations and Marketing from Quinnipiac University and a Juris Doctor from Quinnipiac University School of Law.
+During law school, he served as Secretary of the Black Law Students Association, participated in the gospel choir, and worked as a resident assistant.

 Director